 Software as a service (SaaS) is a software licensing and delivery model in which software is licensed and hosted centrally on a subscription basis.
-It is an on-demand service.
-It can be used to connect and use cloud-based applications through the Internet.
+SaaS applications are an on-demand service.
+SaaS applications can be used to connect and use cloud-based applications through the Internet.
 Email, calendaring, and office suite are all common examples of SaaS Applications.
 An independent software vendor (ISV) may hire a third-party cloud provider to host the application or, in the case of larger corporations like Microsoft, the cloud provider may also be the software provider.

-Two Factor Authentication creates a situation where any successful account breach or fraudulent transaction requires additional efforts and resources.
+Two-Factor Authentication (2FA) creates a situation where any successful account breach or fraudulent transaction requires additional efforts and resources.

 Having a second form of authentication reduces the chances of a hacker obtaining access to corporate devices or other sensitive data.

 You can customize our solution as per your requirements.

 The setting of an Cloud access security broker (CASB) can be challenging at times since you must install and configure the server manually, but with our services, you can accomplish all of that by just logging onto our Admin Dashboard.